Skip to main content

 Buffer

-An audio buffer is a small delay between the beginning of the audio calculations and when the audio is sent out to the speakers.
+• The buffer is a small delay between when audio is processed and when it is played through your speakers.

 Realtime Repitch

-This determines how the audio is repitched by the DJ.Studio engine.
+The realtime repitch setting determines how the audio is repitched by the DJ.Studio engine.
+These settings can be found at Settings > Performance > Realtime Repitch

 Frame Rate